rajendrasatpute/healthstatsfree-tnc/index.md

 ### Intellectual property rights

-Developer of this app is the owner of all the intellectual property, graphics, written content, software code (excluding platform or libraries used) and other components of this app.
+Developer of this app is the owner of all the intellectual property, graphics, written content, software code (excluding platform, libraries or any other third party tools used) and other components of this app.
 Your use of this grants you no right or license to reproduce or otherwise use any of the intellectual property, graphics, written content, software code.

 ### Changes and amendments